afinn2/Finn-Data-Science-Portfolio/README.md

 **Machine Learning Project**
 - https://github.com/afinn2/Finn-Data-Science-Portfolio/tree/main/MLStreamlitApp
 - This project had me create an app with Streamlit that allows users to run a machine learning algorithm on two preuploaded datasets or one they can import themselves.
 The user can also choose to run either a regresson or classification model on their dataset, whichever fits best.
 The app displays the performance of each model with a combination of visualizations and metrics.
-- Below is an example of a performance display:
+- Below is an example of a performance display for the preuploaded titanic dataset:
 ![image](https://github.com/user-attachments/assets/cd264645-96f0-4d3a-bda3-e12318359240)